 The buy-side analyst is required to interact with the clients, learn their requirements, explore investment opportunities and explain the company’s investment strategies to the clients.
 The role of sell-side analysts is to sell their investment ideas to the buy-side people.

 The skills required for entry-level jobs in both buy-side and sell-side are almost similar.
 Financial modeling and expertise in excel are the skills that are sought after by the companies.

-Buy-side analysts are responsible to make investment decisions.
+Buy-side analysts are responsible for making investment decisions.
 Hence, companies look for people who have good analytical skills and in-depth financial knowledge.
 They have to be capable enough to convince the clients with their investment strategies.

-Sell-side analyst’s job is relatively simpler compared to a buy-side analyst job.
+A sell-side analyst’s job is relatively simpler compared to a buy-side analyst’s job.
 However, their reports need to be error-free and right to the point.
-Hence, companies look for people with good written and communication skills, the ability to analyze financial statements and have problem-solving capabilities.
+Hence, companies look for people with good written and communication skills, the ability to analyze financial statements, and problem-solving capabilities.

 The Difference in Salary